little-world/rust-course/projecta/02-expression-parser-arena.md

 ### Milestone 6: Recursive Descent Parser

-**Goal**: Transform the token stream from the lexer into an Abstract Syntax Tree (AST) stored in the arena, respecting operator precedence and parentheses.
+ Transform the token stream from the lexer into an Abstract Syntax Tree (AST) stored in the arena, respecting operator precedence and parentheses.

-**Why This Milestone Matters**:

 The parser is the **brain** of the compiler—it understands the **structure** and **meaning** of code.
 While the lexer breaks text into tokens, the parser answers questions like:
 - Does `2 + 3 * 4` mean `(2 + 3) * 4` or `2 + (3 * 4)`?
 (Answer: second one, multiplication binds tighter)